 …then he or she is probably ready to begin learning to read.

 Just keep in mind that, if you begin teaching your child to read and determine that he or she just isn’t quite ready, it is perfectly fine to put it away for a few weeks or months and try again later.
 Some children simply need more time and maturity before learning to read.
 Some children (especially boys) just aren’t interested in learning to read at age 5 or even 6 or 7.
 If you try to force him to learn to read before he’s interested, it may cause great frustration for both of you!
 It’s probably not worth it!
 Just give him time to mature and develop an interest in learning to read for himself.
 I know some moms whose boys (or even girls) were 10 or 11 before learning to read.
+(When those children finally did learn to read, though, they all became proficient readers quickly!
+It was all about waiting until the time was right!)
 It’s ok.
 Try not to feel discouraged.
 He will learn when he’s ready!